 Preps: Preps are question sets that are worth 5 pts and due to UNM Canvas at 11:59pm the evening before class.
 Bring a printed copy to class.
 Failure to submit to UNM Canvas will be deducted 2pts.
-If submitted with no name will result in deduction of 1 point.
+Late - 2pts.
+If submitted with no name -1 point.
+If submitted incomplete -1pt.

 Follow up Assignments (FA): FAs are question sets that is worth 5 pts and are assigned at the end of each chapter.
-They are due at the beginning of the next lecture class.
+Same guidelines as Prep submissions.